Rounak-Das-02/Helping-Hand/README.md

 1. Clone this repo

-2. Go to the folder backend/token/node and then on the terminal , run `npm install`
+2. Change Directory to the project Helping-Hand.
+Go to the folder backend/token/node and then on the terminal , run `npm install`
 3. After installing the packages, on the terminal, run `npm start`.
 This is going to start the token fetching backend server.
 Keep it running for the project

 4. Go back to the root directory and run `npm install` again on a new terminal.